sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ### Finding logs

-Since insights runs inside of the `frontend` and `repo-updater` containers/processes, it can be difficult to locate the relevant logs.
+Since insights runs inside of the `frontend` and `worker` containers/processes, it can be difficult to locate the relevant logs.
 Best way to do it is to grep for `insights`.

-The `frontend` will contain logs about e.g. the GraphQL resolvers and TimescaleDB migrations being ran, while `repo-updater` will have the vast majority of logs coming from the insights background workers.
+The `frontend` will contain logs about e.g. the GraphQL resolvers and TimescaleDB migrations being ran, while `worker` will have the vast majority of logs coming from the insights background workers.

 #### Docker compose deployments